Geovanne5/geoXzram/README.md

 # How will I know if the module is working?

 use this command in your terminal emulator: su -c "cat /sys/block/zram0/comp_algorithm"

+if the compression algorithm is changed by the module it should look like this: [lz4]